Community process

 Project ownership

-The Play project source code is owned and licensed by Lightbend.
-Lightbend employees a team of developers who work on Play full time, and has the final say on both product decisions and technical decisions for the project.
+The Play project source code is licensed under the Apache 2 License.
+The steering committee has the final say on both product decisions and technical decisions for the project.

-For this reason, Lightbend’s relationship to the Play project is best described as a stewardship, Lightbend manages the Play project, but is held accountable by the Play community.
+For this reason, the steering committee’s relationship to the Play project is best described as a stewardship, the steering committee manages the Play project, but is held accountable by the Play community.

 Definitions